Communist Party (Burma): Mass work, ban and insurgency

-The party began building up Red Flag Cultivators Unions across Burma, a movement which called on peasants to stop paying rents and taxes.
+The party began building up Red Flag Cultivators Unions across Burma, a movement that called on peasants to stop paying rents and taxes.
 In July 1946, the governor of Burma Sir Henry Knight issued a ban on the Red Flag Cultivators Unions and the labour wing of the party, the Red Flag Labour Unions.

 The government also declared the Communist Party (Burma) itself an unlawful association on 10 July 1946.
 The White Flag Communist Party protested that the ban was an infringement on civil liberties.

-The party initiated an armed campaign against the British colonial rule and the 'rightwing' elements of the AFPFL in July 1946.
+The party initiated an armed campaign against the British colonial rule and the 'right-wing' elements of the AFPFL in July 1946.
 Soe was also to recruit some elements from the army to take part in the rebellion.

 U Aung San had objected to the ban on the Communist Party (Burma), and ensured that the ban on the party was lifted temporarily in October 1946.
 He had, however, not associated himself with any public protest against the ban.

 In January 1947, the party was again banned.
 In response, the party went underground.
 The White Flag Communist Party had again protested against the ban on the Communist Party (Burma).
 In April 1947, the Communist Party (Burma) called for a boycott of the elections to the Constituent Assembly.
-By 1948, the armed operations of the party were concentrated to the Irrawaddy delta.
+By 1948, the armed operations of the party were concentrated in the Irrawaddy delta.

-In 1949 the party expelled Thakin Tin Mya.
+In 1949, the party expelled Thakin Tin Mya.
 Thakin Tin Mya later re-joined the Communist Party of Burma.

 Arakan insurgency

 In the Arakan State, the Communist Party (Burma) made an alliance with Rakhine separatist rebels under the leadership of nationalist monk U Seinda.
 In 1958, U Seinda forces surrendered to the government.

-In 1962 the party suffered a setback, as a group of members in Arakan State broke away and formed the Communist Party of Arakan.
+In 1962, the party suffered a setback, as a group of members in Arakan State broke away and formed the Communist Party of Arakan.
 They were led by Kyaw Zan Rhee, a prominent Arakanese political leader, and Bo Maung Han.
 The Arakan Communist Party called for independence for Arakan.

 Decline

-Following the 1956 parliamentary elections the party, as well as other rebel groups, began to suffer from defections from its armed wing.
-The strong performance of the National United Front had convinced many leftwing sympathizers that armed rebellion was not the sole path of political struggles.
+Following the 1956 parliamentary elections, the party, as well as other rebel groups, began to suffer from defections from its armed wing.
+The strong performance of the National United Front had convinced many left-wing sympathizers that armed rebellion was not the sole path of political struggles.
 When U Nu launched the 'Arms for Democracy' programme in 1958, several fighters of the party deserted to the government.
 Many might also have simply returned to their villages quietly.
 In 1961, the party was estimated to have around 500 fighters.

 Thakin Soe participated in the 1963 peace talks with the government.